Optical link

 An optical link is a telecommunications link that consists of a single end-to-end optical circuit.
 A cable of optical fibers, possibly concatenated into a dark fiber link, is the simplest form of an optical link.

-Other forms of optical link can include single-"colour" links over a wavelength division multiplex infrastructure, and/or links that use optical amplifiers to compensate for attenuation over long distances.
+Other forms of optical link can include single-"colour" links over a wavelength-division multiplexing infrastructure, and/or links that use optical amplifiers to compensate for attenuation over long distances.

 Other forms of optical links include free-space optical telecommunication links.

 In the rail transport sector, optical links are used in two forms depending on whether the feeding station is a main station or not.
 Thus main stations are called 'long halls', and all remaining stations are said to be 'short halls'.